-Harikrishan Panicker and Deepti Nair, who both hail from India, go by the duo artist name of Hari & Deepti.
+Harikrishan Panicker and Deepti Nair, who both hail from India, go by the duo artist name of Hari and Deepti.
 Together they create small and large diorama artworks made of intricately cut layered paper lit by LED lights.

 About the artists: